Russia and Eurasia Studies

 Master's Degree of Social Sciences in Political Science

-There is therefore a growing demand for specialists in international relations and diplomacy with advanced knowledge of Russia, Eastern Europe, Southern Caucasus and Central Asia.
+There is therefore a growing demand for specialists in international relations and diplomacy with advanced knowledge of Russia, Eastern Europe, Southern Caucasus, and Central Asia.
+Russia's increasing isolation from the West, as well as its pivot towards itself coupled with the domestic policy developments all underscore this demand.

 Why study Russia and Eurasia in Latvia?